 Well, firstly by remembering that what may seem like a loss of control is not.
 It’s one of anorexia’s hardest lessons: doing what you planned, even and especially if that means eating more, is strength not weakness.
 Deciding to eat and drink with your family or friends on the day when this matters to them is an impressive expression of positive control – or rather (since I find the whole concept of control pretty problematic), of bravery and health and balance.

-Bodies aren’t the only things that will be compared, of course: from the nauseatingly smug family Christmas letter onwards, Christmas and New Year are times of taking stock, measuring up achievements against each other.
+Bodies aren’t the only things that will be compared, of course: from the nauseatingly smug family letter onwards, Christmas and New Year are times of taking stock, measuring up achievements against each other.
 Especially if your eating disorder has interfered significantly with other aspects of your life over the past year, this may be difficult too.
 You may feel some pressure to conceal the realities of your life for the sake of presenting a more palatable or competitive version of yourself – in the matter of recovery specifically, perhaps, but also more generally.
 This is a tricky one, but I suppose the best way out of the race is to conclude that only honesty will breed honesty.
-Refusing to play the game, by telling things as they are, might just release those around you from feeling they have to.
+Refusing to play the game, by telling things as they are, by acknowledging our feelings of failure, might just release those around you from believing they have to keep pretending.

 If you’ve made it this far through this post, and feel any of it has spoken helpfully to you, I wonder whether you might like to take this opportunity to make your positive Christmas plans concrete, and share them with others, by posting them in the comments section here.
-How about coming up with three things that you expect you might find a little difficult this Christmas, and three ways you propose to pre-empt and/or negotiate those difficulties?
+Once you've made your Christmas list to yourself (a mince pie eaten with other people; a long hot bath with candles and a glass of sherry; whatever else you imagine would give you pleasure, even happiness), how about coming up with three things that you expect you might find a little difficult this Christmas, and three ways you propose to pre-empt and/or negotiate those difficulties?

 How about you?